-To study the rural areas dynamics by microsimulation, we need virtual commuting networks linking individuals living in the municipalities of various French regions.
-As the studied scale is very low, we have small flows and decided to opt for a stochastic generation algorithm.
-The one recently proposed by \citep{Gargiulo2012} is relevant for our problem.
-Starting from this model, we implement the commuting network of 34 different French regions.
+To study the rural area dynamics through micro-simulation, we need virtual commuting networks that link individuals living in the municipalities of various French regions.
+As the studied scale is very low, the flows are low, and we thus decided to opt for a stochastic generation algorithm.
+The one recently proposed by \cite{Gargiulo2012} is relevant to our problem.
+Starting from this model, we implement the commuting networks of 34 different French regions.
 The implementation work leads us to solve three practical problems.

-The first problem we have to solve is that our French regions are not islands.
+The first problem involves the fact that our French regions are not islands.
 Indeed, some of the inhabitants, especially those living close to the border of the region, are likely to work in municipalities located outside the region of residence.
-However the classical approaches to generate commuting network consider only residents of the region working in the region.
-That is also the case of ours.
-The data giving details, or the knowledge, allowing the modeller to suppress people living in the region and working outside is hard to obtain.
-Then, we address this issue by extending the job search geographical base for commuters living in the municipalities to a sufficiently large number of municipalities located outside the region of residence.
-We compare the model without municipalities from outside and the model with outside on 23 French regions.
-We conclude about the relevance of our solution which keeps the value of our quality indicator identical while it does not obliged to know about people who don't work in the region and permit to generate networks only starting from aggregated data.
+However, classical approaches to generating commuting networks consider only residents of the region that work in the region.
+That is also the case for ours.
+Data providing details, or knowledge, allowing the modeler to evaluate people living in the region but working outside is difficult to obtain.
+Thus, we address this issue by extending the geographical base of the job search for commuters living in the municipalities to a sufficiently large number of municipalities located outside the region of residence.
+We compare the model without municipalities located outside and the model with outside municipalities to 23 French regions.
+We are able to come to a conclusion regarding the relevance of our solution which keeps the value of our quality indicator identical.
+At the same time, it is not necessary to have information regarding those who do not work in the region, which allows us to generate networks using only the aggregated data.